RediSearch/RediSearch/docs/Extensions.md

 This is an object describing global information, unrelated to the current query, about the document being evaluated by the scoring function.

-## Example Query Expander
+## Example query expander

-This example query expander expands each token with the the term foo:
+This example query expander expands each token with the term foo:

 ```c
 #include <redisearch.h> //must be in the include path